hmgene/mudcookies/README.md

 - To build a bioinformatics socieity of teamwork and good-will

 ## Strategies
+- Division of labor
-- To build human-machine pairs (crowd-computing)
+  - build human-machine pairs (crowd-computing)
   - To build human-human pairs (menthor-mentee education)
 - To share benefits (githup contributions)
 - To focus on hot issues: mentors lead mentees implement